sandervspl/ts-react-redux-boilerplate/README.md

 ### Global styles
 You can configure the styled-components theme in the `styles` folder.
 In this folder you can also specify all the variables.
 When styling a components, grab the `theme` from the styled-component's props.

-we use an augmented version of `styled-components` that adds the `Theme` interface to the styled object.
+we use an augmented version of `styled-components` that adds the theme type to the styled object.

 ```ts
 import styled from 'styled-components';